emmo-repo/EMMOntoPy/demo/README.md

 This demo contains two use cases on how EMMO can be used to achieve vertical and horizontal interpoerability, respectivily.

+> **WARNING**: This demonstration is still work in progress.
+Especially documentation is lacking.

 Content
 -------
   * [Vertical interoperability](vertical/README.md)